judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 the query to be run.
 [FIXED 0.1.3]

+It is unlikely comments will be indented correctly if pages of comments are delivered by AJAX.
+Each new page fetched will be treated indepentantly and will not continue any depth indenting that had been fetched prior to it.
+Personally I avoid AJAX page exending anyway, since it removes the ability for a user to bookmark the page or come back to the same page to view the comments (the AJAX fetches would be lost on returning).
+I prefer stateless pages in general ease of navigation.

 The hope, of course, is that vanilla will one day support structured comments right out the box.
 It's not hard, and it is very, very useful.
 Take a look at a site like reddit.com, and imagine that without comment structure.
 It simply